The Many Exciting Uses & Applications of Carbon Fiber Composites

 What is Carbon Fiber?

 Carbon fiber, also known as graphite fiber, is a strong, lightweight material made from hundreds of individual carbon filaments that are eight times thinner than a human hair.
 The filaments are composed of carbon atoms bonded together in long chains.
-By weight, a carbon fiber composite is five times stronger than steel and twice as stiff resulting from its high tensile strength.

 Sheet of carbon fiber